“One of the most delightful things about a garden is the anticipation it provides.

 - Check rose labels are correct if you use them.
 It is easier to identify the varieties before dormancy than afterwards if they have come off.

-Autumn is also a great time to take a good look at the garden to see what you can improve on from the design and aesthetical point of view as well as the rose cultivation or gardening aspect.
+Autumn is also a great time to take a good look at the garden to see what you can improve on from the design and aesthetical point of view and the rose cultivation or gardening aspect.

 Are there roses you want to move that don’t work where you planted them or are any not growing well in their position?